 The Ferrovie dello Stato Italiane Group, active in Italy and abroad, builds and operates passenger and freight railway, road and motorway transport works and services.
-As required by the organisational model, which reflects the articles of association, activities are mainly carried out through investees16.
+As required by the organisational model, which reflects the articles of association, activities are mainly carried out through investees.

 The context and the significant international trends require a break with the past and the definition of a 10-year strategy, which makes it possible to look at the entire cycle of new projects, from planning to construction.
-In order to make a decisive contribution to the country's with clear strategic objectives: Infrastructure, Passengers, Logistics and Urban.

-In order to make a decisive contribution to the country's sustainable development and make full use of the potential of all the Group companies, the 2022/2031 Business Plan highlighted the need to redefine governance and reorganise the structure into four business units, each
+In order to make a decisive contribution to the country's sustainable development and make full use of the potential of all the Group companies, the 2022/2031 Business Plan highlighted the need to redefine governance and reorganise the structure into four business units, each with clear strategic objectives: Infrastructure, Passengers, Logistics and Urban.